yoavlv/NextRoof/README.md

 Project Development
 The project was developed in several stages:

 **1. Data collection** - The data was collected from the three sources mentioned above through crawling and using an external API.
-The information was divided into three tables: nadlan, govmap, and yad2.
+The information was divided into three tables: nadlan, govmap, madlan, and yad2.

 **2. Data cleaning** - Irrelevant data was removed from the govmap and nadlan tables, such as parking lots, shops, land, etc. The yad2 table was cleaned of transactions without prices, unreliable prices, and transactions from companies.